 The objective of any great UX design is to make a good impression on users and win their hearts.
 However, you got only one chance to do it, so you need to be sure that your user is satisfied.
 How to achieve that?
 Research.
 You need to gather all information on the potential users and make the right sense of it.
-So, the user and research are two milestones of the UX design process.
+So, the user and research are two milestones of the UX workflow.
 But there’s more to that— business.

 With the UX design process, you try to solve specific problems users encounter every day.
 Therefore, you ask yourself why you need to create something, meaning how you can help protentional users of a certain app for instance.
 But also, you should get another perspective and answer the “why” question in the business context.
 To do that you need to understand the type of software, device, and eventually product you want to create.
 Then, assess how it will be demanded by users and profitable for your business.
 Because to create a truly great product you should find a balance between user’s needs, business requirements, and budget resources.

-Before beginning to make first sketches and shaping out your future product you need to gather all the available information about it.
+Before beginning to make the first sketches and shaping out your future product you need to gather all the available information about it.
 This includes your client’s requirements and UX design process requirements.
 Let’s take a closer look at each of these points:

 You’ve probably already familiar with the fact that user research is all about understanding user needs, preferences, motivations, etc. This information is essential as the better you understand the potential users, the better experiences your app will deliver.
 There are some conventional means of data gathering like user interviews and meetings, creating user personas, etc. Here are other means for effective user research:

 The prototyping stage allows designers to create a sample version of the product to see how it works and get feedback.
-This enables them to introduce iterations to the design and test new ideas without investing too much.
+This enables them to introduce iterations to the design and tests new ideas without investing too much.
 In other words, at this stage, designers are trying to create the best version of the product.
 Here are the methods of achieving that.

 |High-Fidelity Prototype||Low-Fidelity Prototype|